thebinij/webz-io-api/docs/data-ingestion-service-design.md

 The system will include the following mechanisms to handle errors:

-- **Rate Limiting**: The `SourceClient` will handle rate-limiting by respecting the constraints of the data source and implementing backoff strategies in case the limits are reached.
+- **Rate Limiting**: The `RestApiBuilder` will handle rate-limiting by respecting the constraints of the data source and implementing backoff strategies in case the limits are reached.
 - **Error Retries**: If a request fails (due to network issues or other transient errors), the system will automatically retry the request a predefined number of times.
 If the error persists, it will be logged for manual intervention.

 ### 7. Scalability and Performance